DevelopmentalImagingMCRI/karawun/Readme.md

     --append channels anaconda \
     --append channels SimpleITK
     ```
-1. Create a conda environment (using a name of your own choice):
+1. Create a conda environment (using a name of your own choice) and install the dependencies:
     ```bash
-    conda create --name KarawunEnv
+    conda create --name KarawunEnv --file https://github.com/DevelopmentalImagingMCRI/karawun/raw/master/requirements.txt
-    conda install --name KarawunEnv pip
     ```
 1. Activate the environment:
     ```bash